 Detractors are the ones who are unhappy, and sometimes severely so.
 They are the employees who will complain to family, friends, and ultimately, anyone who’ll listen.
 They account for more than half of the scale, so it’s important to keep your eye on this number.
 If you’ve got more detractors than promoters, your employee NPS will be negative, and that’s never good.

-Passive employees are the ones that score between seven and eight and are considered neutral for the most part.
+Passive employees are the ones who score between seven and eight and are considered neutral for the most part.
 They may enjoy working for you, but not enough to actively tell others.
 They also don’t hate the job, but they wouldn’t be opposed to something better coming along.
 Trying to understand this group’s feedback will help you learn how you can bump them up to promoter status and increase your eNPS.

 This information can help you identify where changes need to be made, what ways you could potentially sway detractors or passive respondents into becoming promoters, and more.
 The higher your score, the better you’re doing with employee engagement and culture, but as with anything, there’s always room for improvement.